Zard Mausam

-Retitled as Suno ik Kahani Badi Purani, it also aired in India on Zindagi.
+Retitled Suno ik Kahani Badi Purani, it aired in India on Zindagi.

 Plot

-After her mother's death, Aiman is mistreated by her step-mother, and even a reunion with her grandfather does not bring her the happiness she was hoping for.
+After her mother's death, Aiman is mistreated by her stepmother, and even a reunion with her grandfather does not bring her the happiness she had hoped for.

 Aiman is engaged to Affan, but she falls in love with her cousin, Tahir Mehmood.
 Her father gets her married to his junior colleague Tariq.
-She continues loving Tahir who has interest in her only for her wealth.
+She continues loving Tahir who has an interest in her only for her wealth.
 There is another kind person in the story called Shahmir, he saves Aiman from Tahir.
-On getting the truth Aiman decides to tell her husband about Tahir.
+On learning the truth Aiman decides to tell her husband about Tahir.
 She does tell him upon which he divorces her.

-At the end Aiman has her second marriage with Shahmir.
+In the end, Aiman has her second marriage with Shahmir.